Sigurd Markusfostre

 Sigurd Sigurdsson Markusfostre (ca. 1155 – 29 September 1163) was a pretender and rival king during the Civil war era in Norway.

 Background

 Sigurd Sigurdsson was reportedly a bastard son of King Sigurd II of Norway.
 He must have been born some time before 1155, when his father was killed in a battle with his half-brother King Inge I of Norway.
-Sigurd was fostered by Markus of Skog in Ringsaker apparently in Hedmark, due to which his nickname was Markusfostered.
+Sigurd was fostered by Markus of Skog apparently in Hedmark (in the area of the present-day Ringsaker Municipality), due to which his nickname was Markusfostered.

 Career

-When King Haakon II of Norway died 1162, his supporters named his half-brother Sigurd, to be their candidate for king.
+When King Haakon II of Norway died in 1162, his supporters named his half-brother Sigurd, to be their candidate for king.
 However, Sigurd Sigurdsson never succeeded in winning wide recognition or support.
 In 1163, Sigurd and his foster-father were captured by supporters of Jarl Erling Skakke and Magnus V of Norway, who killed them in Bergen on 29 September 1163.